 Segmentation

-Segmentation is a powerful and flexible tool for visualizing trends and compositions within your data.
-You can analyze events, cohorts, and user profiles and display the data in various chart types.
+Segmentation is a powerful and flexible tool for visualizing trends and compositions in your data.
+You can analyze events, cohorts, and user profiles, and display the results in various chart types.

-Advanced segmentation features allow you to create formulas and compare current and past data.
+Advanced segmentation features let you create formulas and compare current and past data.

 Use cases

-Here are some of the sample questions you can answer in segmentation:
+Here are some sample questions you can answer with segmentation:

 -